fleshgordo/calibrewordpress/README.md

 Features:

-* Create a Wordpress blogpost from any book in your library
+* Create Wordpress blogposts from any book in your library
 * Automatic upload of cover image (if available)
 * Add torrent link (from libgen.info) to your post
 * Retrieves category list from your current blog
 * Creates automatic title and content based on metadata
+* Save drafts locally and/or remote
 * Tested on OSx, Windows, Linux

 Installation: